ibm-cloud-docs/account/cbr-monitor.md

 It can be difficult to predict exactly how your rules might affect users, applications, and workflows.
 At first, you might create rules that are too stringent and break your workflows.
 Or, they are too accessible and might allow more users than you intend to access your resources.
 The recommendation is to first set your rule to report-only mode for at least 30 days before you enable it so that you can monitor the rule's impact.

-Complete the following steps to view how rules affect your users' and applications' access in report-only mode by using {{site.data.keyword.logs_full_notm}}:
+Complete the following steps to view how rules affect your users and applications access in report-only mode by using {{site.data.keyword.logs_full_notm}}:

 1. In the {{site.data.keyword.cloud_notm}} console, go to the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Observability** > **Logging** > **Instances** > **Cloud Logs**.
 1. Click **Open dashboard** on the dashboard that you use to monitor context-based restrictions.